 The red image of the dancer on the front of all the Herencia wine bottles is a tribute to Ballet Folklorico and to Guillermo’s own daughter who has learned this from family, passed down through the generations.

 Formerly occupied by NFL Great Charles Woodson to showcase his namesake wines, in February 2020, the space converted into a tasting room and lounge for a select group of primarily Mexican American vintners – many of whom are part of the Mexican American Vintners Association (Guillermo became president of MAVA in 2018).
-Not only are wines from the producers featured here, but so to are their generational stories including both struggles and successes.
+This space was called the Braceros Lounge and then it was soon changed to: Napa Lounge.
+Not only are wines from the producers featured here, but so too are their generational stories including both struggles and successes.
 And the space is a tribute to their heritage.

-Due to their specific alcohol license, Napa Lounge offers a full service bar along with a selection of small bites.
+Due to their specific alcohol license, Karma Lounge offers a full-service bar along with a selection of small bites.
 In keeping the sports theme of the prior ownership, the lounge features a TruGolf Vista Pro12 golf simulator.
 Napa Lounge was casually open in 2021 but did not formally open until January 10, 2022.

-The Herencia wines are primarily sold direct to consumer – although they have select distribution in parts of Florida.
+The Herencia wines are primarily sold direct to consumer – although they have selected distribution in parts of Florida.
 For more information, visit: www.herenciawines.com